axiell/imu-api-dotnet/README.md

 }
 ```

-In this example the *name* parameter entered via the HTML search page is submitted to the PHP script.
+In this example the *name* parameter entered via the HTML search page is submitted to the .Net script.
 The script searches for parties records that have the entered value as a last name and display the parties first and last names in an HTML table.

 ## 3.4) Multimedia